Adjectives

 Kio, Kion

-Kio means "what", as subject of the sentence:
+kio means "what" as the subject of the sentence:

 - Kio estas tio? – What's that?